Zenamine/docs/pages/platform/public-cloud/install-owncloud-on-a-public-cloud-instance/guide.en-ca.md

 ![Setup screen](images/owncloud-setup-screen.png){.thumbnail}

-You have now installed ownCloud on your OVH Public Cloud Instance!
+You have now installed ownCloud on your OVHcloud Public Cloud Instance!

 ### Using Openstack Object Storage (optional)
 There are advantages and disadvantages to using local disk storage to store your ownCloud files.
 For example, you have better performance on local storage, but are limited in terms of how much data you can store.

-Using OpenStack Object Storage by OVH, you can store your files externally, with no limit on the total volume of data or how long you store it for.
-Furthermore, OVH guarantees 100% data durability, and replicates your data in three different locations, delivering exceptional value for money.
+Using OpenStack Object Storage by OVHcloud, you can store your files externally, with no limit on the total volume of data or how long you store it for.
+Furthermore, OVHcloud guarantees 100% data durability, and replicates your data in three different locations, delivering exceptional value for money.

-Find out more about [OVH Object Storage]({ovh_www}/public-cloud/storage/object-storage/){.external}.
+Find out more about [OVHcloud Object Storage]({ovh_www}/public-cloud/storage/object-storage/){.external}.
 Read out guide to using Object Storage for ownCloud: [Object Storage for ownCloud](../storage/configure_owncloud_with_object_storage/){.external}.

 ### Using an additional disk as storage (optional)